This post may contain affiliate links. Read my full disclosure policy.

-No Matter how hard the past, you can always begin again. ~Buddha
+No matter how hard the past, you can always begin again. ~Buddha

 Ingredients in Khao Soi

-- coconut oil, peanut oil or olive oil
+- Coconut oil, peanut oil or olive oil

-- garlic cloves
+- Shallot, garlic cloves and lemon grass

 - Thai Red Curry Paste (store-bought, I like this brand), more for spicier

-- chicken stock or veggie broth
+- Chicken stock or veggie broth

-- kefir lime leaves
+- kaffir lime leaves

-- fish sauce– or vegan fish sauce
+- fish sauce– or make our vegan fish sauce

-- soy sauce (perhaps reduce if using vegan fish sauce, or use to taste)
+- soy sauce (perhaps reduce if using vegan fish sauce, or use to taste) or shrimp paste

-- brown sugar, palm sugar or an alternative substitute
+- Brown sugar, palm sugar or an alternative substitute

-- chili garlic sauce (Sambal Olek)
+- Chili garlic sauce (Sambal Olek)

 Variations of Khao Soi